-A Ghost Broker is not authorised to sell insurance to the public and is not supervised by the Central Bank.
-A Ghost Broker is acting illegally by pretending to be an insurance broker.
+A Ghost Broker is not authorised to sell insurance to the public and is not supervised by the Central Bank of Ireland.
+These people act illegally by pretending to be an insurance broker.

-In many cases, the Ghost Broker buys genuine car insurance policies from an insurance company on the basis of false or inaccurate customer information.
-Ghost brokers also operate by selling fake or forged car insurance certificates and discs.
+In many cases, the Ghost Broker buys genuine car insurance policies from an insurance company using false or inaccurate customer information.
+They also operate by selling fake or forged car insurance certificates and discs.